I am trying to file a claim. Do I need the legal name of my employer?

 No. Employees who are quarantined should use sick or vacation time offered by their employer.

 I have been quarantined, and my employer has told me not to return after quarantine.
 Should I apply?

 Yes.
-A worker who is quarantined due to an order by a civil authority or medical professional, or to care for a family member, and is not allowed to return to work is eligible for unemployment benefits.
 The worker need not provide medical documentation and need only be available for work when and as able.